itead/IoTgo/README.md

   - If the status code is 200 OK, and there is no `error` property in the data, then the request succeeds (finally!).
 Extract the data and do whatever you want :smiley:

-IoTgo Platform is also using [JSON Web Token](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-31) to protect Web API, so most of these Web API requests must carry `Authorization` header with `JSON Web Token` obtained from `register` or `login` request.
+IoTgo is also using [JSON Web Token](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-31) to protect Web API, so most of these Web API requests must carry `Authorization` header with `JSON Web Token` obtained from `register` or `login` request.

 ```
 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJfaWQiOiI1NDYxNjQ1NGM4ODIzNzFlMWMxOTcyNmYiLCJlbWFpbCI6ImhvbGx5LmhlQGl0ZWFkLmNjIiwiY3JlYXRlZEF0IjoiMjAxNC0xMS0xMVQwMToyMDoyMC4yNjFaIiwiYXBpa2V5IjoiMTU3ODNmZDYtMDc1MS00ODBmLTllMzAtNWZmZTNhNWM4MTM1IiwiaWF0IjoxNDE1NjczNTExfQ.e-gi5N8AIGVeBA5S6vYg9cEaCSGnaFUCscIsYQ2kXoI